awtterpip/bevy_oxr/README.md

 # Bevy Mod XR

-A crate for adding openxr support to Bevy ( planned to be upstreamed ).
+A crate for adding openxr (and in the future webxr) support to Bevy.

 To see it in action run the example in `crates/bevy_openxr/examples` with `cargo run -p bevy_openxr --example 3d_scene`